Ebryx/SRePlay/README.md

 ### Usage Guide

-The detailed usage guide can be found <a href="">SRePlay - Bypass Strict Replay Protection</a>.
+The detailed usage guide can be found <a href="https://n00b.sh/posts/sreplay/" target=_blank>SRePlay - Bypass Replay Protection</a>.

 ### How it works
 - Provide `Host URL`